 How to Start the Process

 One way to jump-start the process is to look at the Advanced Directive forms in your state.
 Consider printing the form and bringing it to your next medical appointment.
-Ask your doctor to talk to you about their advanced care planning process or ask them to help you find a social worker to discuss it with.
+Ask your doctor to talk to you about their advance care planning process or ask them to help you find a social worker to discuss it with.

 Visit the AARP Advanced Directive Forms page to find the form used in your state.